Site icon Gutternaut

 Underrated Marvel Comics: Inhumans

-The Inhumans have a bad reputation of being mutant stand-ins despite being philosophically different.
-Where the X-Men are about fighting for rights, the Inhumans are about standing out in a world full of amazing people.
-While they mainly function as a group, a few noteworthy series about individual members show up.
+The Inhumans have a bad reputation of being mutant stand-ins, despite being philosophically different.
+The X-Men are about fighting for rights.
+In contrast, the Inhumans are about standing out in a world full of amazing people.
+While they mainly work as a group, a few noteworthy series about individual members show up.

 Hulk